urbanairship/android-library/UA_README.rst

 urbanairship-sdk:javaDoc:
   Builds the docs.
 Generated docs will be created under urbanairship-sdk/build/docs/javadoc.

-packageUrbanAirshipRelease
-  Builds the distribution zip.
-The generated will be created under build/ua-package.

 continuousIntegration
-  Builds the SDK, samples, docs, generates the distribution zip, and runs all the unit tests.
+  Builds the SDK, samples, docs, and runs all the unit tests.

 bintrayUploadInternal
   Build the SDK and uploads the release to https://bintray.com/urbanairship/android-internal/urbanairship-sdk.
 Before